 The Core Group of NTRT Program Staff have the majority of the nicotine and tobacco portfolio and serve as a resource to investigators for inquiries regarding research in this area at NIDA.
 They represent a cross section of expertise such as pre-clinical, clinical, drug development, behavior, services, treatment, and epidemiology.

 Goals of the NTRT include:

-Membership of the NTRT is open to all NIDA extramural and intramural staff.
-If you would like to join and/or receive Nicotine Items, please contact Phylicia Porter, firstname.lastname@example.org.
+Membership in the NTRT is open to all NIDA extramural and intramural staff.
+If you would like to join and/or receive the Nicotine & Tobacco Research Team (NTRT) NEWSLETTER, please contact Flair Lindsey, firstname.lastname@example.org

 Investigators considering to apply for NIDA research grants pertaining to nicotine and tobacco are encouraged to contact the relevant Program Staff to discuss their proposal in relation to NIDA research priorities.
 You can also review the NIDA strategic plan, which discusses the Institute's research priorities.

 |Program Officer||Clinical Research Grants Branch||Division of Therapeutics and Medical Consequences||Behavioral treatments targeting specific neurobehavioral processes (e.g., impulsivity, risk-taking propensity, decision-making), examination of theory-derived treatment targets and mechanisms of behavior change, adherence, neuromodulation, studies that integrate behavioral/pharmacological and technology-based treatment.|